Introduction

 If zombies are in immediate range of one or more opponents, they will attempt to stay in immediate range.

-During the hand-to-hand phase, zombies will attack with their rigor-mortis hardened, claw-like fingers and their infectious bites.
+During the hand-to-hand phase, zombies will attack with their rigor-mortis hardened, claw-like fingers and their infectious bites (1d10 damage).
 Because most zombies are shambling, uncoordinated creatures, their bite only occurs if the zombie is still standing at the end of the hand-to-hand phase.

 Killing Zombies